Claud Woolley

 Claud Neville Woolley (5 May 1886 – 3 November 1962) was an English cricketer who played first-class cricket for Gloucestershire and Northamptonshire.
 He also served as a first-class umpire and stood in one Test during the 1948 Ashes series.
 A right-handed batsman and right-arm slow-medium bowler, he was the older brother of Frank who had a more successful playing career, including representing England in 64 Tests.

 Born in Tonbridge, Woolley began his cricket career with Kent however he failed to break into the first team, making 18 second XI appearances between 1906 and 1908.
-He joined Gloucestershire but once again failed to establish himself, making just one first-class appearance in two seasons with the club, the appearance came in 1909 against the touring Australians, he opened the bowling but took no wickets in eight overs, he batted at number seven and scored 22.
-He joined Northamptonshire in 1911, making his debut for the club against the Indian tourists, he scored 1 not out batting at number 10 but did take his maiden first-class wicket, dismissing Mukundrao Pai.
+He joined Gloucestershire but once again failed to establish himself.
+He made just one first-class appearance in two seasons with the club, in 1909 against the touring Australians.
+He opened the bowling in the match but took no wickets in eight overs, and batted at number seven, scoring 22.
+In 1911, Woolley joined Northamptonshire, making his debut for the club against the Indian tourists.
+He scored just 1 not out batting at number 10 but did take his maiden first-class wicket, dismissing Mukundrao Pai.

-That was Woolley's only appearance in his first season with the club but the following season he was given more opportunities playing ten first-class matches, however he had little success averaging just 10.54 with the bat and taking three wickets.
+That was Woolley's only appearance in his first season with the club but the following season he was given more opportunities playing ten first-class matches.
+However, he had little success averaging just 10.54 with the bat and taking three wickets.
 His batting and bowling aggregates improved over the next two seasons, with 670 runs and 15 wickets in 1913 followed by 802 and 28 in 1914.
 He also scored a maiden century in 1914 against Somerset, and a week later achieved his maiden five-for taking 6 wickets for 31 runs (6/31).